ktta321/odin-recipes/README.md

 I am building a basic recipe website.
-This project is to practice all of the HTML knowledge I acquired so far in The Odin Project.
+This project is to practice all of the HTML and CSS knowledge I acquired so far in The Odin Project.